fizge/1-SENECA-UDC_Coil_Proyect/README.md

    The saved model will appear.

-## Contributing to Trackr
+## Contributing to StatWizard

-To contribute, please contact the creator of Trackr through GitHub (Fiz Garrido Escudero).
+To contribute, please contact the creator of StatWizard through GitHub (Fiz Garrido Escudero).
 We welcome any contributions to this project.

 ### Guidelines
 **Contribution Process**: